fractastical/distributed-governance/my_experiments.md

 ### Holon

-- Created first and only continuously operating "holon" , a co-living space based on holonic principles (https://techcrunch.com/video/love-nests-co-living-space-helps-birds-fly/) (www.meta-villa.com)
+- Created first and only continuously operating "holon" , a co-living space based on holonic principles (https://techcrunch.com/video/love-nests-co-living-space-helps-birds-fly/) (now: www.meta-villa.com)

 - Contributed to the intellectual discourses on these topics by writing the first distributed governance and reputation system whitepapers in 2014